Mohamed-Khalil67/Weather-App/README.md

-Here's the clean version without code blocks that you can easily copy:

 # Weather Detector Application

 A lightweight Django web application that provides real-time weather information for locations worldwide using the OpenWeatherMap API.